emera86/SASmanual-MkDocs/SASmanual/docs/sql/joins.md

 ```

 #### Performing a Full Outer Join

-We want the query to combine and return all matching rows and also to return the rows from both tables that do not match.
+We want the query to combine and return **all matching rows and also to return the rows from both tables that do not match**.

 **Example:**
 ```